 A lay-by agreement lets you buy a product and pay for it in two or more instalments before taking it home.
-It’s important for you to understand what the written agreement covers and how you or the trader can cancel it.
+It’s important for you to understand what the written agreement covers and how you or the business can cancel it.

 An agreement is considered to be a lay-by if you: